 Editora

-The Editora editor: a Java file with syntax highlighting, line-number gutter with bookmarks, minimap, and status bar
+The Editora editor: a Java file with syntax highlighting, a line-number gutter with bookmarks, a minimap, and a status bar

 Why Editora